Kim Jong Un’s Nuclear Program Just Hit A Snag

 — CNN International (@cnni) February 4, 2018

-According to USA Today, the dictatorial regime was able to sell iron, coal, petroleum products and steel to numerous nations.
-Chemical weapons were also apparently sold to the Syrian regime, which in turn used them in war, in contravention with International Law.
-And now, according to the latest news, the country apparently used its embassy in Berlin, Germany to acquire high-tech equipment necessary in advancing its nuclear and missile projects.
+According to USA Today, the dictatorial regime was able to sell iron, coal, petroleum products, and steel to numerous nations.
+Chemical weapons were also apparently sold to the Syrian regime, which, in turn, used them in war, in contravention with international law.
+And now, according to the latest news, the country apparently used its embassy in Berlin, Germany, to acquire high-tech equipment necessary in advancing its nuclear and missile projects, as reported by Deutsche Welle.

-This is as reported by Deutsche Welle.
-BFV head, Hans-Georg Maassen, reportedly told NDR that the items obtained by Pyongyang this way, were mainly dual-purpose products, which could be used for both military and non-military purposes.
+BFV head Hans-Georg Maassen reportedly told NDR that the items obtained by Pyongyang this way were mainly dual-purpose products, which could be used for both military and non-military purposes.
 While he declined to go into specifics, he highlighted that such activities will now being monitored and prevented.

 Shadow companies in the country are said to have been involved in the scandal.
 Pyongyang is also said to have obtained additional equipment from other countries under a similar framework.
 With such instances already noted by intelligence agencies in Europe, it is likely that the regime will find it harder to continue with the trend.